fayezkaabi26/pca-explorer/README.md

 ### App Manual
 - The app manual, explaining data file upload requirements, features of the tool and how to read the plot outputs can be found [here](https://aaml-analytics.github.io/pca-explorer/)

+## Deployment options
+- Users can deploy using the push Heroku button or deploy the app using command line, to either a development or production server.
+Command line is recommended as app requests are quicker.

 ## Deploying to Heroku
 ```bash
 heroku create